proximax-storage/xpx-testnet-chain-onboarding/README.md

 # vagrant-testnet-sirius-peernode
-This is for developing the Vagrant distribution for a community-available Sirius Blockchain Peer.
-This deployable  Peer automatically hooks-up to Public Testnet.
+This readme contains the official ProximaX instructions on the the Vagrant distribution for a community-available Sirius Blockchain Peer.
+The deployable  Peer automatically hooks-up to ProximaX Public Testnet.

 ## Prework Instructions for the community